 Spurs aren't a selling club but with the way the game is these days it's safe to say every player has a price.
 Daniel Levy will no doubt want to keep hold of Alli but if Real Madrid arrive with an offer in the region of £100million it would no doubt be difficult to say no.

 Furthermore, Alli may decide he has to move on at some stage, especially with Spurs having restrictions on wages.
-It was reported earlier in the week the ex-MK Dons man was in line for a pay rise.
+It was reported last month the ex-MK Dons man was in line for a pay rise.

 It was claimed Alli would be offered around £80,000-a-week to add an extra year to his existing deal.
 That would put him ahead of Christian Eriksen but leave him some way short of top earner Harry Kane, who pockets roughly £100,000-a-week.

-Alli isn’t a money grabber by any stretch of the imagination but he could be plying his trade elsewhere for almost double that salary.
-Footballers have a short shelf life and you never know when it will be over so you can’t blame them for looking to maximise their earnings.
+Alli could be plying his trade elsewhere for almost double that salary.
+Footballers have a short shelf life and you never know when it will be over so you can't blame them for looking to maximise their earnings.

 A culmination of Alli pressing for the move and a club offering big money may see Spurs forced to sell and they would need to find a replacement.
 Could it be Lamela?